 Taught by JMC faculty partners, courses supported by Founding Civics enrich teacher education in our nation’s founding documents and ideas and help teachers draw connections to contemporary debates about government institutions and controversial political issues to teach to their students.

-A new series of graduate courses for high school teachers is offered through Lake Forest College’s Master of Liberal Studies Program.
+As part of the HLM Founding Civics Initiative, Lake Forest College is offering a new series of graduate courses for high school teachers through their Master of Liberal Studies Program.

 - 4 hours of graduate credit or 60 PD hours